github/docs/content/actions/hosting-your-own-runners/managing-access-to-self-hosted-runners-using-groups.md

 {% ifversion ghec or ghes or ghae %}

-## Creating a runner group for an organization
+## Creating a self-hosted runner group for an organization

-{%- ifversion ghes %}
+{%- ifversion ghec or ghes %}

 {% data reusables.actions.self-hosted-runner-security-admonition %}

 {%- endif %}

 {% data reusables.actions.creating-a-runner-group-for-an-organization %}

-## Creating a runner group for an enterprise
+## Creating a self-hosted runner group for an enterprise

  {%- ifversion ghec or ghes %}